-2022–2023 Florida Citrus Production Guide: Plant Growth Regulators
+2024–2025 Florida Citrus Production Guide: Plant Growth Regulators

 Plant growth regulators (PGRs) are a tool used to manipulate vegetative and reproductive growth, flowering, and fruit growth and development.
 PGRs have been successfully used in agriculture for decades to amend plant growth characteristics to maximize yield and thus grower profit.
 Foliar-applied PGRs are routinely used in various fruit crops for flower and fruit thinning; improving fruit set, growth, and development; controlling vegetative growth; and reducing fruit drop.
 Citrus is no exception to the use of PGRs, which can provide significant economic advantages to citrus growers when used appropriately.
-According to the Florida state legislature, PGRs are defined "as any substance or mixture of substances intended, through physiological action, for accelerating or retarding the rate of growth or maturation or for otherwise altering the behavior of ornamental or crop plants or the produce thereof, but not including substances intended as plant nutrients, trace elements, nutritional chemicals, plant inoculants, or soil amendments."
+According to the Florida state legislature, PGRs are defined as “any substance or mixture of substances intended, through physiological action, for accelerating or retarding the rate of growth or maturation or for otherwise altering the behavior of ornamental or crop plants or the produce thereof, but not including substances intended as plant nutrients, trace elements, nutritional chemicals, plant inoculants, or soil amendments.”

 In addition to the five classic PGRs, other groups of biochemicals are now also recognized as PGRs.
-They include jasmonates, salicylic acid, strigolactones, and brassinosteroids.
+They include jasmonates, salicylic acid, strigolactones, melatonin, and brassinosteroids.
 Each group of PGRs has unique attributes and is involved in a number of different physiological processes.

 It is very important to keep in mind that PGRs do not work in isolation.
 Plant response and efficacy of materials often depend on several factors, such as the concentrations of the materials, levels of other plant hormones, plant health, nutritional and water status, time of year, and climate.
 For example, the influence of gibberellins on citrus flowering, fruit set, seedlessness, color development, and preharvest fruit drop varies with many of these factors.